emissary-ingress/emissary/DevDocumentation/DEVELOPING.md

   Envoy needs to be recompiled; it won't happen automatically.
 So `make test` to build-and-test Emissary-ingress would become `make update-base && make test`, and `make images` to just build Emissary-ingress would become `make update-base && make images`.
-By default (to keep the tests fast), the tests avoid running much traffic through Envoy, and instead just check that the Envoy configuration that Emissary-ingress generates hasn't changed since the previous version (since we generally trust that Envoy works, and doesn't change as often).

 #### 5. Finalizing your changes